pyca/cryptography/docs/x509/verification.rst

     This module is a work in progress, and does not yet contain a fully usable X.509 path validation implementation.

+.. class:: Store(certs)

+    .. versionadded:: 42.0.0

+    A Store is an opaque set of public keys and subject identifiers that are considered trusted *a priori*.
+Stores are typically created from the host OS's root of trust, from a well-known source such as a browser CA bundle, or from a small set of manually pre-trusted entities.

+    :param certs: A list of one or more :class:`cryptography.x509.Certificate` instances.

 .. class:: Subject

     .. versionadded:: 42.0.0